GabrielOnDelphi/Delphi-LightSaber-CoreLib/README.md

 _____

 **Filename convention**

 The first 'c' stands for 'cubic', the second 'c' stands for 'core'.
 This library is called 'core' because other libraries will be based on it.
 'cv' - cubic visual components
 'cGraph' - cubic graphic library

-Examples:
+Example:
      * ccBinary.pas
      * cvMemo.pas
      * cGraphFX.pas

 _____

 This library is freeware (see included copyright notice).
-This library will be expanded soon (graphichs, simple encryption, internet, HTML manipulation, image manipulation, registry, math, lots of visual components).